-- 1. The discharge of waste classified as "hazardous," as defined by California Code of Regulations, title 27, section 20164 is prohibited. - Extremely hazardous chemicals and chromates may not be used in the cooling tower water treatment process without prior approval from the Regional Water Board's Executive Officer. - 3.
-The disposal of incompatible wastes or wastes that, when mixed or commingled with other wastes, may create heat, pressure, fire, explosion, toxic by-products, or other chemical reactions that: (1) impair the integrity of the containment structures, or (2) generate products requiring a higher level of containment than provided by the waste management unit into which the wastes are placed, is prohibited. - 4.
-The discharge of wastewater to a location or in a manner different from that described in this Order is prohibited. - 5.
-The discharge of waste to land not owned or controlled by the Discharger, or not authorized for such use, is prohibited. - 6.
-The discharge of wastes to the unsaturated/vadose zone or to groundwater is prohibited. - 7.
-The discharge of waste to surface waters or surface drainage courses is prohibited. - 8.
-The discharge of solid geothermal waste (i.e., brine particulates or precipitates) to the Brine Pond as a final form of disposal is prohibited. - 9.
-The discharge of domestic waste or sewage to the Brine Pond is prohibited. - 10.
-The storage, treatment, or disposal of wastes from the Facility shall not cause contamination, pollution, or nuisance as defined in Water Code section 13050, subdivisions (k), (l), and (m).
+- 1. The discharge of waste classified as "hazardous," as defined by Title 27, section 20164 is prohibited. - 2.
+The disposal of incompatible wastes or wastes that, when mixed or commingled with other wastes, may create heat, pressure, fire, explosion, toxic by-products, or other chemical reactions that: (1) impair the integrity of the containment structures, or (2) generate products requiring a higher level of containment than provided by the waste management unit into which the wastes are placed, is prohibited. - 3.
+The discharge of wastewater to a location or in a manner different from that described in this Order is prohibited.

+- 4. The discharge of waste to land not owned or controlled by the Discharger, or not authorized for such use, is prohibited. - 5.
+The discharge of waste to the unsaturated/vadose zone or to groundwater is prohibited. - 6.
+The discharge of waste to surface waters or surface drainage courses is prohibited. - 7.
+The discharge of solid geothermal waste (i.e., brine particulates or precipitates) to the Brine Ponds as a final form of disposal is prohibited. - 8.
+Domestic waste or sewage shall not be discharged to the Brine Ponds. - 9.
+The storage, treatment, or disposal of wastes from the Facility shall not cause contamination, pollution, or nuisance as defined in Water Code section 13050, subdivisions (k), (I), and (m).